Gombe Chimpanzee War: Background

-Prior to the four-year war, before it became a national park, Gombe Stream National Park was known as the Gombe Stream Research Centre.
-The park is located in the lower region of the Kakombe Valley, and is known for its primate research opportunities first taken advantage of by researcher Jane Goodall, who served as the director of the Gombe Stream Research Centre.
-The site itself is composed of steep slopes of open woodland, rising above stream valleys lush with riverine forest.
+In the years prior to the four-year war, Gombe Stream National Park was the Gombe Stream Research Centre, founded and directed by primate researcher Jane Goodall.
+The park is located in the lower region of the Kakombe Valley, and is known for its primate research opportunities.
+The site has steep slopes of open woodland rising above stream valleys lush with riverine forest.